In an overcrowded curriculum, certain subjects tend to be seen as indulgent anachronisms. Ancient Greek. Rhetoric. And, now, handwriting.

 “Some children are being bullied because of their handwriting.
 Their friends are taking pictures of their writing and tweeting it.
 Kids comment on the writing: ‘They’re not very bright, because their handwriting isn’t very good.’
 Good God.
 It’s horrific.
 You can’t have that.”

-Ms Harwood was among a number of teachers and handwriting experts who met in central London last week for a round-table discussion about whether handwriting lessons are necessary in the digital age.
+Ms Harwood was among a number of teachers and handwriting experts who met in central London earlier this month for a round-table discussion about whether handwriting lessons are necessary in the digital age.

 Reverting to type

 In more than 40 US states, the requirement to include handwriting lessons in the curriculum has been abandoned in favour of teaching keyboard skills.
-In the UK, however, handwriting still forms part of the primary curriculum.
-And Ofsted has recently added handwriting to its assessment list, so the legibility of pupils’ written work can now affect the rating a school receives.
+In Scotland, however, handwriting is still to the fore in primary schools.

 Learning handwriting is about more than acquiring a handy skill.
 According to Professor Rhona Stainthorp, who researches reading and writing at the University of Reading, studies have repeatedly shown that the more fluent children’s handwriting is, the better the content of their essays will be.